raymond-yiqunwang/raymond-yiqunwang.github.io/_pages/contact.md

 ---

 <p style="text-align: justify">
-The preferred contact information is listed below (as well as on the sidebar).
+The preferred contact information is listed below (also available on the sidebar).
-I am a responsive person who is very willing to get to know more people with various backgrounds.
+I am a responsive person who is very willing to get to know more people with various backgrounds and explore new ideas.
 <br><br>
 Please do not hesitate to reach out to me and let's keep connected!
 </p>